 Specs & Prices

-These prices are subject to change!
-Right now they are $65 for a crooked knife blade, and $100 for a complete knife.
+These prices are subject to change (prices in chart below are not current).
+Right now we charge $75 for a crooked knife blade, and $100 for a complete knife.

 Reverse-bevel Crooked Knives

 Years ago we made some reverse-bevel knives for Rick Beasley, a fine artist of Tlingit heritage.
 I made a reverse knife for myself at the same time but never quite gave it a chance until Steve Brown came to help on the shop frontal pole and started singing the praises of his reverse-bevel knife.
 I brought out my old reverse-bevel no-so-crooked knife and tried it out.
 I don't know how I could have gotten by without it, especially carving the background areas on this pole.
 Reversing the bevel gives in essence a narrower blade, which can improve performance by making tighter radii without chatter.
 The angle of the knife's approach is at a tilt of about 15° off flat.
 This means it is better at reaching into tight spaces.
 For backgrounding on a pole, the A/X B/X not-so-crookeds are superb.
 In spite of all this praise, I do not recommend you complicate your life unnecessarily.
 These tools are more difficult to control than the standard tools.
 Most carvers still use inside bevel tools for 90% of their carving.